-The apartment is well appointed and has the right amount of amenities such as kitchen, refrigerator and a toaster.
+The apartment is well appointed and has the right amount of amenities such as a kitchen, refrigerator, and toaster.

-The staff are very generous with their service and there is even an ice dispensing machine on the second floor near the lift lobby.
+The staff is very generous with their service and there is even an ice dispensing machine on the second floor near the lift lobby.

 The size is perfect for small families up to 6-7 persons or simply 2 couples on a trip together.

 Overall a great accommodation but for us the small setback would be the dated (and stained) furnishing and poor pillows.

 Activities you can do in Marriott Vacation Club

 This is the part where we feel that the resort has done a solid job in keeping their guests entertained, whether you are an adult or you have kids in tow.

 At the front desk reception area, there is a concierge desk where you can ask for services such as transport or booking day trips to nearby attractions.